 Hafez used everyday language yet, it is still straightforward and smooth to read for people and few cannot recite some of his lyrics by heart as many of his poems are being used as proverbs by people with any educational background.
 Certain words are used as metaphors, a manifestation of his poetry, words like wine, drunkenness, cup, and rind.
 They resemble a spiritual voyage that One takes while discovering the mysteries of love.

 The cup of wine symbolizes the heavenly drink in a bowl, but also implies the uncertainty of life. 'no one knows the mysteries of the invisible world' as Hafez mentions in his Divan.
 Furthermore, the cup itself mirrors the image of the human's heart, which needs to be purified by the sorrow of love.

 Hafez calls himself 'rind.
 Rind might be the most difficult word to translate — meanings a free-spirited thinker, advocator of physical seduction, inspired libertine.

 Lover, profligate, glance - player, I am and it openly, I say

 That thou may know that, with so many excellences, adorned am I

 In memory of Hafez, a structure was built over his gravestone in 1452.
 The building and the area around it have been reconstructed a few times, till 1935, when the French architect and archaeologist Andre Godard designed and built the latest dome-like structure with eight stone pillars.
 The tomb of Hafez and its associated memorial halls are called Hafezieh.
 Every year people go to the Tomb of Hafez for different occasions like his national day.
 It is a place where people find peace and comfort and a definite destination for tourists, art and culture lovers.

-Poems of Hafez have inspired great Persian singers, and he has touched our heart and soul in many unwanted ways.
+The poems of Hafez have inspired great Persian singers, and he has touched our hearts and soul in many unwanted ways.
 All musicians, writers, singers and in one word all Farsi speaking people around the world owe it to Hafez.